oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 #### 3.1.1.2 TypeOptions

-The third element of a JADN type definition is an array of zero or more of the TypeOptions defined in Section&nbsp;3.2.1 of the [[JADN Specification](#jadn-v10)].
+The third element of a JADN type definition is an array of zero or more of the TypeOptions as described in Section&nbsp;4.1.4 of the [[JADN Specification](#jadn-v10)].
 JADN includes options for both _types_ (discussed in this section) and _fields_ (discussed in [Section&nbsp;3.1.1.4](#3114-field-options)).
 As explained in the JADN